How do I register my wired device on the IU network?

 - Your Network ID username

-- The type of device you're registering (e.g., Linux workstation, Windows Phone, iPad, Kindle Fire, or Wii U)
+- The type of device you're registering (e.g., Linux workstation, Windows Phone, iPad, Kindle Fire, Amazon Fire phone, or Wii U)

 - The device's MAC address

-Note: To find your device's MAC address, see the corresponding instructions below, or search the web, consult the manufacturer's technical support, or check with your cellular provider:
+To find the MAC address, check the appropriate instructions below, or search the web, consult the manufacturer's technical support, or check with your cellular provider:

 - In Windows, how do I find the MAC address of my network adapter?